StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 The *FindAllString*-function returns an array with all the strings that matched.
 FindAllString takes two arguments, a string and the maximum number of matches that shall be returned.
 If you definitely want all matches use '-1'.

 Finding words.
-A word is a set of characters of type \w.
+A word is a sequence of characters of type \w.
 The plus symbol '+' signifies a repetition:

 	s := "Eenie meenie miny moe."
 	r, _ := regexp.Compile(`\w+`)
-	res := re1.FindAllString(s, -1)
+	res := r.FindAllString(s, -1)
 	// Prints [Eenie meenie miny moe]
-	fmt.Printf("%v", result_slice)
+	fmt.Printf("%v", res)

 In contrast to wildcards used on the commandline for filename matching, the '\*' does not symbolize 'any character', but the repetition of the previous character (or group).
 While the '+' requires at least a single occurence of its preceding symbol, the '*' is also satisfied with 0 occurences.
 This can lead to strange results.